dannysmith/dit2-finals/README.md

 On OSX/Unix/windows, is should just be a case of checking out the repository and running `bundle install`.

+Comprehensive installation guide can be found at goo.gl/KdFLhZ

 ### Cucumber Tests
 There's only one build step, which executes the following commands: